lwilletts/fwm/README.md

 Adjusts position of window in a direction by the $JUMP amount set in `fwmrc`.

+#### autotile

+Quick and dirty script to autotile a monitor in a particular way.

 #### closer

 Focuses the closest window in a given direction.
 If no window is currently